mapbender/mapbender-documentation/en/elements/basic/map.rst

 * **Layersets:** Select which :ref:`layerset` will be displayed on the map.
 Their order is changeable via drag & drop.
 * **Tile size:** Size of the tiles of tiled WMS services.
 * **SRS:** Spatial reference system.
 Two ways of SRS definitions are supported: EPSG:CODE or EPSG:CODE|MY SRS TITLE.
 If you do not enable a custom SRS title, the default title for each SRS from the *mb_core_srs* table is used.
-* **Max.
-Extent:** Maximal map extent, defined by BBOX parameters.
+* **Max. extent:** Maximal map extent, defined by BBOX parameters.
 This rectangle defines the possible map extent.
 In response to clicking the globe icon in the :ref:`navigation_toolbar`, the map view will zoom out to this extent.
-* **Start Extent:** Map extent that is visible at application launch, defined by BBOX parameters.
+* **Start extent:** Map extent that is visible at application launch, defined by BBOX parameters.
 This rectangle defines the start map extent.
 In response to clicking the home icon in the :ref:`navigation_toolbar`, the map view will zoom to this extent.
-* **Default resolution [dpi]**: The default resolution adapts to the screen resolution based on the configured value in dpi.
+* **Default Resolution [dpi]**: The default resolution adapts to the screen resolution based on the configured value in dpi.
 Default: 96 dpi.
 * **Fixed zoom steps:** This option activates a zoom behaviour with fixed scales.
 This is useful to increase visual quality of services that are cached on very particular resolution steps only.
 When set true, scale denominator snaps to one of the values given in the *scales* option as defined below (default: false).
 * **Scales (csv):** A csv scale list.
 These scales will be supported in your application if you zoom (e.g. via mouse wheel)
 * **Other SRS:** Other spatial reference systems.
 Two SRS definitions are supported: EPSG:CODE or EPSG:CODE|MY SRS TITLE.